The Ultimate Guide to FBA Shipping

 11: If you chose LTL, enter your pallet information

-We aren’t going to get into the nuances of LTL shipping here since beginners will likely be sticking to small parcel for now, but here’s the information you would enter if you were shipping via LTL.
+We aren’t going to get into the nuances of LTL shipping here since beginners will likely be sticking to the small parcels for now, but here’s the information you would enter if you were shipping via LTL.

 12: Calculate and approve the shipping charges